- Program List

 - About Exploring Music

 German composer Felix Mendelssohn finds himself at the center of this week's episode of Exploring Music.
-Hailed as one of the greatest musical minds of all time we venture from his precocious youth to his early death.
-His great body of work is still in the repertoires of opera companies, chamber groups, and orchestras.
-And it’s the Mendelssohn violin concerto that is at very heart of every violinist.
+He has been hailed as one of the greatest musical minds of all time.
+We venture from his precocious youth to his early death.
+His great body of work is still in the repertories of chamber groups and orchestras.
+And it’s the Mendelssohn Violin Concerto that is loved by all.
+The same love and devotion is true for his String Octet and Italian Symphony.

 Mendelssohn finds his voice at 15 with his piece, Overture for Wind Instruments in C Major.
 Felix Mendelssohn is recognized widely for his piano performances, his conducting and compositions.
 In fear of Napoleon's accusations of betrayal, Abraham Mendelssohn moved to Berlin with his wife and young children, one of whom was Felix.
 After the move, Abraham played a significant role in the inception of Felix's compositional career, as an intensive homeschooling parent.
 Mendelssohn idolized Bach, and began to make what would become his very own music, famous by the age of 16.